iamjazzar/rosetta/README.md

 # Rosetta [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.ahmedjazzar.rosetta/rosetta/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.ahmedjazzar.rosetta/rosetta/badge.svg)

-Rosetta is an Android library that helps your app to support multiple languages and switching between them without causing any headaches for you as a developer.
+Rosetta is an Android library that helps your app to support multiple languages and switching between them without causing any headaches.

 ![First screenshot](https://s3-us-west-2.amazonaws.com/ahmedjazzar-ahmedjazzarcom/libs/rosetta-v0.9.png)

 ## How to use

 #### 1. Add these lines to your *build.gradle*
+You can use *Jcenter()* or *mavenCentral()*

 ```JAVA
 repositories {